 - Congressional Intern, Office of the Majority Leader of the U.S. House of Representatives, Capitol Building, Washington, D.C.

 - Creating computational models of decision-making under social and environmental uncertainty.

-- Creating empirically grounded behavioral game-theoretic models with data from economic decision experiments.
+- Creating predictive behavioral game-theoretic models with data from economic decision experiments.

 - Applying econometrics to investigate the effects of weather on economic outcomes.

 - Developing decision-support models for policy and management application in complex systems.